Standard Entry Requirements

-- All applicants need to be 18 years or older at the time the programme begins
+- Age: All applicants must be 18 years or older at the time the programme begins

-- Applicants should have a 2:1 honours degree from a UK university or overseas equivalent
+- Education: A 2:1 honours degree from a UK university or overseas equivalent

 - A completed Met Film School application form